 F. Bed Rails.
 Bed rails may be considered restraints depending upon the reason for the use of bed rails and how the bed rails are used.
 This determination is based upon the resident and the effect that bed rails would have upon the resident, as documented in the resident's record.

-G. The program shall notify the resident's family or the resident's representative each time a restraint is used.
+G. The program shall notify the resident's family or the [resident's] resident representative each time a restraint is used.

 10.07.14.38